 During WWII Henry served in the Pacific where he wrote the official history for his unit, the Second Air Service Support Squadron in the Gilbert Islands and Iwo Jima.
 He was honorably discharged from the service in 1945.

-In 1946 Henry met Wanda Lee Phares whom he married in 1947.
-That year he also began teaching photography in the Art Department at Indiana University, and later created one of the first graduate programs in photography anywhere.
-Henry also pioneered a course in the history of photography.
-In 1956 he held a workshop on the interpretation of photographs, which included Minor White, Van Deren Coke, Eugene Meatyard, and Aaron Siskind, among others.
+In 1947 Henry began teaching photography at Indiana University, and later created one of the first graduate photography programs anywhere.
+He also pioneered a course in the history of photography.
+In 1956 he held a workshop on the interpretation of photographs, which included Minor White, Van Deren Coke, Eugene Meatyard and Aaron Siskind, among others.

 Henry died in March, 1986.